-- (i) All sputa specimens, whether or not a diagnosis of tuberculosis is clinically suspected. - (ii) Any material suspected to contain M. tuberculosis. - (iii) Blood / Tissue specimens from patients with suspected/confirmed Hepatitis B, Hepatitis C or HIV infections. - (iv) Blood from "at risk" groups e.g. drug addicts. - (v) Clinical specimens from known, suspect or at risk patients to transmissible Spongiform Encephalopathy agents. - (vi) Patients with suspected Typhoid or Brucellosis
+- (i) Any material suspected to contain M. tuberculosis. - (ii) Clinical specimens from known, suspect or at risk patients to transmissible Spongiform Encephalopathy agents. - (iii) Patients with suspected Typhoid or Brucellosis

 Other high-risk groups exist.
 If in doubt, please telephone Microbiology, Ext.
 58779 for clarification.